levoxtrip/PKB/docs/topics/simplify.md

 Often we consume as an attempt to remove an unease in ourself.

+Appreciate having less than striving for more things.

 ### Reflection
 - do you need it?
 - do you have something similar?